 Scrape into blender or food processor, add basil leaves and purée until of a fine consistency.
 Add half-and-half and salt and pepper to taste.

-In same skillet heat remaining olive oil and add shrimp.
+In same skillet heat remaining olive oil over medium high heat and add shrimp.
 Sauté until pink and cooked through.

 Toss pasta with sauce.